 - Encourage the front pieces to curve toward the face as they dry.

-- Break the waves apart with your fingers; skip the brush to keep them loose.
+- Break the waves apart with fingers; skip the brush to keep them loose.

 Sleek, Polished Layers

-Layered mid-length hair is not only for undone days; styled smooth, the same cut reads refined and polished while the framing still flatters.
-Blow-drying the layers sleek lets the face-framing pieces curve cleanly around the face.
+Layered mid-length hair isn’t only for undone days.
+Blow-dried smooth, the same cut looks refined and polished while the framing keeps doing its flattering work.

-This is the version for work, events, or any day you want put-together.
-Here is how to get the polish:
+This is the version for work, events, or any day that calls for something more put-together than an air-dry.

 - Blow-dry section by section with a round brush, rolling the front pieces toward the face.

-- Finish with a drop of shine serum on the mid-lengths and ends.
+- Finish with a small amount of shine serum worked through the ends.

-- The internal layers keep even the sleek version from looking flat.
+- The internal layers are what keep even the sleek version from reading flat.

 Cheekbone-Length Framing

-Booking a layered cut for the face-framing, expect a real conversation about placement first.
-A good stylist will look at your face shape and features and decide where the shortest framing piece should fall, whether that is the cheekbone, the jaw, or the chin.
-Bring a photo, but be ready to talk about your own features, since the best framing is tailored to your face.
+Booking a layered cut for face-framing means expecting a real conversation about placement before anything else.
+A good stylist looks at face shape and features first, then decides whether the shortest framing piece should land at the cheekbone, the jaw, or the chin.

-Mid-length layered hair flatters so reliably for one reason: it frames the face better than almost any other cut.
-Whether you go for a soft collarbone shape, a curly form, a textured shag, or a sleek blow-out, the magic is in where the front pieces fall and how they draw the eye to your features.
+Mid-length layered hair flatters this reliably for one reason: it frames the face better than almost any other length can.
+Whether the result lands soft and collarbone-length, curly, textured, or sleek, the actual work happens in where the front pieces fall.